-E. Describe the administrative relationship between the charter school and the authorized public chartering agency, including a description of clear separation of the governance of the charter school from LEA oversight.
+E. Describe the administrative relationship between the charter school and the authorized public chartering agency, including a description of clear separation of the governance of the charter school from LEA oversight.\

 Frazier Preparatory Academy was authorized by Chicago Public Schools (CPS).
 Our initial relationship CPS was as a Contract School for five years.
 Now that the charter has been awarded, Frazier Preparatory Academy is responsible for providing documentation as to its academic, financial and general accountability to CPS.
 The school must demonstrate academic accountability through its curriculum alignment to Illinois Learning Standards and participation in all state mandated testing.
 Frazier Preparatory Academy must provide clear performance objectives to the Board as well as account for any decline in test scores.
 The school is financially accountable to CPS through their submission of detailed business plans, an external audit, documentation of compliance with the uniform system of financial record keeping, and submission of annual financial reports to the Board.
 CPS also monitors general accountability in the areas of compliance with all state, local and federal laws regarding health, safety and civil rights, all provisions of IDEA and NCLB.
 CPS may provide technical support to schools in the areas of school finance, grants management, exceptional student services, legislature, and academic standards and accountability.
 CPS provides reasonable flexibility to Frazier Preparatory Academy in our curriculum selection, daily operations and management.
-A high degree of autonomy is afforded to the school by CPS especially in the areas of budgeting, expenditures, but does not dictate mandatory expenses or formatting.
+A high degree of autonomy is afforded to the school by CPS especially in the areas of budgeting, expenditures, and management of personnel.
+In matters of school finance, the authorizer provides assistance in budgeting and expenditures, but does not dictate mandatory expenses or formatting.